 A model of durability and technique, this hooker was the defensive heartbeat of Manly's premiership dynasty, playing over 200 NRL games.

-Matt Ballin's career is a testament to the value of consistency and rugby league intellect over flashy athleticism.
-The hooker debuted for the Manly Warringah Sea Eagles in 2007 and quickly became indispensable, not for breakaway runs, but for his flawless tackling technique, smart service from dummy-half, and relentless work rate.
-He was the glue in the Sea Eagles' forward pack during their most successful modern era, starting in their 2008 and 2011 Grand Final victories.
-Ballin's toughness was legendary—he once played a finals match with a broken leg.
-After a distinguished 10-year stint at Manly, he finished his playing days at the Wests Tigers before seamlessly transitioning into coaching, where his detailed understanding of the game's intricacies now benefits the Brisbane Broncos and Queensland Maroons.
+Matt Ballin started at hooker for the Manly Warringah Sea Eagles in 2007 and became indispensable.
+His flawless tackling technique, smart service from dummy-half, and relentless work rate defined his game.
+He played in the 2008 and 2011 Grand Final victories.
+Ballin once played a finals match with a broken leg.
+After a 10-year stint at Manly, he finished at the Wests Tigers.
+He then transitioned into coaching, where his understanding of the game now benefits the Brisbane Broncos and Queensland Maroons.

 1981–1996